bentoml/Yatai/docs/admin-guide.md

 This guide helps you to install and configure Yatai on a Kubernetes Cluster for your machine learning team, using the official [Yatai Helm chart](https://github.com/bentoml/yatai-chart).
-Note that Helm chart is the only official supported method of installing Yatai.
+Note that Helm chart is the official supported method of installing Yatai.

 By default, Yatai helm chart will install Yatai and its dependency services in the target Kubernetes cluster.
 Those dependency services include PostgreSQL, Minio, Docker registry, and Nginx Ingress Controller.
 Users can configure those services with existing infrastructure or cloud-based services via the Helm chart configuration yaml file.